zhou-dong/elevator-control-system/README.md

 3. Controller broadcast the `request` to all elevators.
 4. All elevators compute the distance to pickup floor, then response it to controller.
 5. Controller choose the nearest elevator to handle the request.
-6. The nearest elevator pickup the request
+6. The nearest elevator pickup the request.
 7. The elevator call the controller to remove the request from `pending-request-list`.

 ## Data Structures, Algorithms and Design Patterns